patzsantos/SciTec-App/README.md

 **Superuser:**

-_1) Create:_ Superusers can add users, group, cabin environment, and range.
+_1) Create:_ Superusers can add users, groups, cabin environment, and range.
 They are the only users who can control and assign the authorisations of groups.
 They are also the only ones who can manage the user database.

 ![Create](https://github.com/patzsantos/scitecapp/blob/main/demo.screenshots/create.gif)

 _2) Read:_ Superusers can view users, groups, and spacecraft cabin environment data.
-As mentioned in the [Event Monitoring](https://github.com/patzsantos/scitecapp/blob/main/README.md#security-features) in the Security Features section, only the superusers can view the event monitoring application called 'Easy Audit'.
+As mentioned in [Event Monitoring](https://github.com/patzsantos/scitecapp/blob/main/README.md#security-features) in the Security Features section, only the superusers can view the event monitoring application called 'Easy Audit'.

 ![Read](https://github.com/patzsantos/scitecapp/blob/main/demo.screenshots/read.gif)